-The initial emissions analysis was performed using 2016 data, this is because these calculations are based on Central Statistics Office (CSO) data which is only available every five years.
-Codema has refined the methodology through the recently adopted Dublin Metropolitan Project which, at time of publishing of Plan provided data for the entire Dublin Region.
-Further analysis is required to extract separate South Dublin Data which will be available at a later date.
+1 The initial emissions analysis was performed using 2016 data, this is because these calculations are methodology currently available in Ireland, but Codema is working on refining the County energy model based on Central Statistics Office (CSO) data which is only available every five years.
+This is the best through the Dublin Masterplan project.